-15. The appropriate utility allowance is prorated only when there is an ineligible or disqualified household member, or an ineligible student who is billed for or paying the utility costs.
+17. The worker prorates the appropriate utility allowance only when there is an ineligible or disqualified household member or an ineligible student is billed for or paying the utility costs.

 18. To use the standard utility allowance (SUA) to calculate shelter costs, the utility charges for heating or cooling costs must be separate from the household rent or mortgage costs and actually incurred by the household.

 (1) Cooling costs are limited to operation of room air conditioners and central air conditioning systems.

-(2) Heating costs may be represented by a furnace, wood stove if wood is purchased, fireplace, or electrical or kerosene space heater, if the space heater is used as the primary source of heat.
+(2) Heating costs may be represented by a furnace, wood stove when wood is purchased, fireplace, or electrical or kerosene space heater, when the space heater is used as the primary source of heat.

 19. (a) The worker must assess the household's eligibility for the SUA at each application, reapplication, and when the household moves.

 (b) Shared utility costs examples among more than one household are given in (1) through (4) of this Instruction.

-(1) When more than one household shares the same living quarters and shares one or more of the utility costs that are billed separately from rent or mortgage payments, (A) or (B) of this Instruction applies.
+(1) When more than one household shares the same living quarters and shares one or more of the utility costs billed separately from rent or mortgage payments, (A) or (B) of this paragraph applies.

-(A) If one household's name is on the utility bill and it alone pays the bill, allow the full appropriate utility standard for that household.
+(A) When one household's name is on the utility bill and it alone pays the bill, the worker allows the full appropriate utility standard for that household.

-(B) If multiple households, whether receiving food benefits or not, are living in the same residence and sharing one or more of the utility costs billed separately from rent or mortgage payments, entitles each household to the full appropriate standard amount, regardless of whose name is on the bill.
+(B) When multiple households live in the same residence and share one or more of the utility costs billed separately from rent or mortgage payments, each household may receive the full appropriate utility standard regardless of whose name is on the bill.